yessycrown/t4ds/_posts/2023-04-13-intro-to-topology.md

 **Objectives**

+After this session, we hope you will be able to:
 > - Define `shape` of data
 > - Describe topological and geometric properties of a space/shape
 ___

-### Objectives

-After this session, we hope you will be able to:

-- Define `shape` of data
-- Describe topological and geometric properties of a space/shape

 ## Getting Started